Bowie State University: Bowie State University

 In 1963, Bowie State College was officially named a liberal arts school – with additional majors in English, history, and social science – although emphasis remained on teacher education.
 A Master's degree in education was added in 1969.

 The school was renamed Bowie State University in 1988, as a member of the University System of Maryland.
 In the subsequent decades, Bowie continued to expand, especially in professional and Science, technology, engineering, and mathematics (STEM) fields.
 In 1992, it became the first HBCU to expand overseas, with graduate programs for military personnel stationed abroad.
 By 2017, the school offered 20+ undergraduate majors and 30+ advanced degrees or certificate programs.

 Bowie State University was ranked #61 in the United States and was #1 in the State of Maryland for alumni earnings above expectation according to The Economist magazine's first-ever rating of colleges in America, which was released in October 2015.
 They used a statistical estimate for each college based exclusively on factors such as average SAT scores, sex ratio, race breakdown, college size, whether a university was public or private, and the mix of subjects students chose to study.

 In 2020, MacKenzie Scott donated $25 million to Bowie State which is the second largest single gift in Bowie State's history.
 In 2025, she donated an additional $50 million which is the largest single gift in Bowie State's history.

 Academics

 BSU has 29 undergraduate majors, 20 master's programs, 3 doctoral programs, and 20 certificate programs in disciplines as diverse as computer science, education, human resource development, organizational communication, and nursing.
 In partnership with the University of Maryland University College, it became the first historically black university to include overseas studies.
-It was also the first university in the nation to offer a bachelor's degree in pedology.
+It was also the first university in the nation to offer a bachelor's degree in paedology.

 The university is home to The Maryland Center, a not-for-profit organization founded in 1998 providing community services.
 In partnership with the federal General Services Administration, the campus hosts the Bowie State University Telecommuting Center.

 Bowie State University offers an honors program for academically talented and ambitious undergraduate students.